Introduction

 Is a 39-year property eligible for bonus depreciation?

 No. Commercial buildings (39-year property) exceed the 20-year MACRS threshold and don't qualify.
-That said, components within the building — such as QIP, equipment, and land improvements — can qualify when properly reclassified through a cost segregation study.
+That said, components within the building, such as QIP, equipment, and land improvements, can qualify when properly reclassified through a cost segregation study.

 Is bonus depreciation always 60%?

 No. Bonus depreciation was 60% in 2024 under the TCJA phase-out schedule.
-It had been scheduled to drop to 40% in 2025, but the OBBB Act restored it to 100% effective January 20, 2025.
-In 2026, it remains 100% and is now permanent.
+It had been scheduled to drop to 40% in 2025, but the OBBB Act restored it to 100% effective January 19, 2025 for property acquired on or after that date.
+The TCJA phase-down is still in effect for property acquired before January 19, 2025.
+In 2026, bonus depreciation remains 100% for qualifying property with an acquisition date of January 19, 2025 or later.

 What is the STR loophole for bonus depreciation?